emacsmirror/spell-fu/readme.rst

    Toggle ``spell-fu`` mode for all buffers and resets cache, use this if you suspect errors relating to invalid cache.

+   This can be useful if you use the ``default`` dictionary, then change the systems locale.

 Multiple dictionaries
 ---------------------